jerith/claypellet/README.md

 The name comes from the fact that claypellet is more malleable than a Pebble and also significatly less solid and robust.

 This is very experimental at present.
-I have implemented just enough to get one of my basic watchface apps working.
+I have implemented just enough to a few watchface apps running.
 If you need any help getting it working or have suggestions for features, I generally hang out in #pebble on the freenode IRC network.

 License
 -------